The Bloomin' Blog

 She explained that superficial weed control just makes the weeds all the more determined.
 The roots grow deeper and produce even more shoots through the surface in other locations.

 Recently, my father died.
 I have four sisters.
 We were all with him when he died and our loving, heartbroken families were all around us in the week following.
 I learned so very much about myself in those days.
 Much of it, I don’t like much.
 If in some small way, this post can bring hope to any who are brokenhearted and weary, I am simply sharing what I’ve learned so far…but I am only 10 days into the journey without the man who I have relied on all my life.
 I have much to learn, and this is just the beginning.

 When we are in the midst of grief, a sinister force seems to lurk at the edge of our spirits, knowing there are so many new, broken places to gain access to our thoughts and our heart corners.
 I think the force is sin.
-Since the simple (as in, watered down so we can tolerate it, simple) definition of sin is “to miss the mark,” it makes sense that it is the force that keeps us spinning

-Tweet… Click here for the rest of the post
+Since the simple (as in, watered down so we can tolerate it, simple) definition of sin is “to miss the mark,” it makes sense that it is the force that keeps us spinning out… Click here for the rest of the post

 When my nephew Bill was a very young child, he and his mother developed a bedtime ritual that rid him of his worries and concerns of the day.
 He called it “getting the yuckies out.”
 Once he’d shared his troubles with his mother, he was content to call it a day.
 None of those yucky thoughts could hover at the edge of sleep to threaten his pleasant dreams.